admanaut/haskell-thrift-todo-backend/README.md

 field _related_, and removed the _order_ field respectively.

-I have also created two new libraries, `todo-backend-added` and `todo-backend-removed`, so we can have all versions of the todo-backend at the same time.
+I have also created two new libraries, `todo-backend-added` and `todo-backend-removed`, so we can play with all combinations of the server and client at the same time.

 see https://github.com/admanaut/haskell-thrift-todo-backend/tree/master/examples/versioning/src/Examples/Versioning